 Missing your Wisconsin annual report deadline immediately strips your entity of good standing status with the Wisconsin Department of Financial Institutions.
 This creates immediate barriers to:

 The situation deteriorates rapidly if you remain non-compliant.
-After one year of non-filing, Wisconsin administratively dissolves domestic entities or revokes foreign entities' authority to do business in the state.
+If delinquency persists, Wisconsin administratively dissolves domestic entities or revokes foreign entities' authority to do business in the state.

 Reinstatement requires filing all past-due annual reports along with their fees, plus paying additional administrative reinstatement fees to the WDFI.